United Kingdom School Route Passport

 PISA scores are sample estimates on domain scales, not percentages or individual examination grades.

-The largest UK margin was in reading at 18 points, followed by mathematics at 17 and science at 15.
-Compared with 2018, UK mathematics and reading means fell, while science was broadly stable.
-At least Level 2 proficiency in mathematics was reached by 76% of UK participants, against 69% across the OECD.
-The OECD notes that UK results become comparable over time from 2006 because earlier cycles had response-rate limitations.
+For the United Kingdom aggregate, the largest margin was in reading at 18 points, followed by mathematics at 17 and science at 15.
+Compared with the 2018 United Kingdom aggregate, mathematics and reading means fell, while science was broadly stable.
+At least Level 2 proficiency in mathematics was reached by 76% of participants in the United Kingdom sample, against 69% across the OECD.
+The OECD notes that United Kingdom results become comparable over time from 2006 because earlier cycles had response-rate limitations.
 [Source-8✅]

-Nation-level results vary.
-England recorded 492 in mathematics, 496 in reading and 503 in science; Scotland recorded 471, 493 and 483; Wales recorded 466, 466 and 473.
-Separate national samples support local analysis, but the UK aggregate fits the UK-to-OECD chart.
+Nation-level results vary and must retain their own labels.
+England only: 492 in mathematics, 496 in reading and 503 in science.
+Scotland only: 471, 493 and 483.
+Wales only: 466, 466 and 473.
+Separate national samples support local analysis, while the chart above uses the United Kingdom aggregate for the country-to-OECD comparison.
 Scores remain estimates with confidence intervals.
 [Source-9✅]

 Higher Education

 Higher education includes universities, specialist institutions and provision in some FE colleges.
-Most bachelor’s degrees take three years full time in England, Wales and Northern Ireland; Scottish honours degrees commonly take four.
+England, Wales and Northern Ireland: most bachelor’s degrees take three years full time.
+Scotland only: honours degrees commonly take four years.
 Providers set entry requirements for subjects, grades and other evidence.
+Tuition-fee status, fee limits and student support depend on the student’s home nation, the nation of study, course type and personal circumstances; there is no single United Kingdom tuition fee or student-finance package.

 All levels of study, academic years 2020/21 to 2024/25.